 I was fortunate to get two weeks holiday over the festive season, so I headed home to Magnetic Island.
 It was lovely to spend Christmas with my granddad, and Uncle Geoff and Aunt Jo before they move to Houston next year (I’m not jealous or anything…).
 Then I flew to Sydney for an epic New Year’s Eve I am not likely to forget.

-The biggest holiday news to come out of December is a return trip to my beloved Bali for a week in February — a.k.a birthday time!
+The biggest holiday news to come out of December is a return trip to my beloved Bali for a week in February — a.k.a birthday time.
 It all transpired thanks to a ridiculously cheap Jetstar sale.
 I was all set to book then looked at my favoured travel search engine, Webjet.
 Thankfully I did as they showed me even cheaper direct flights through Virgin Australia, which has always been a top airline for me.
-So my mum and I are set for our first girls’ only holiday and I am so pumped.
+So my mum and I are set for our first girls’ only holiday and I am ready!

 I will also be booking my accommodation through Webjet, as there are some great hotel deals featured on their website.
 I always recommend checking out Webjet or Zuji before booking flights or accommodation, to ensure you get the best deal possible.
 We are all about stretching the budget here.